School Year begins on Tuesday, August 17. Click HERE to see a copy of the school calendar. For information about COVID and schools, click HERE

 Apply about an inch of water per week.
 Usually this can be done by watering twice and applying at least 0.5 inches each time.
 This amount should moisten the soil to a depth of 4 to 6 inches.
 Early morning is the best time to water when there is less evaporation.
 (And check your system often as power ‘blips’ in the summer can wreak havoc on timers.)
 There is a popular misconception that landscapes should be watered daily – after all, plants use water every day.
 This idea completely ignores the fact that soils hold water.
 Stretch the interval between each watering to encourage development of deep, extensive roots.
 If we need one inch of water per week and we irrigate daily, we will in effect be applying 1/7 inch (0.14 inches) of water each day, wetting the soil to a depth of less than one inch.
 While this promotes growth of weeds, it encourages shallow rooting and water will never reach the roots of shrubs or trees unless their roots are very close to the surface, in which case you may see the grass suffer.
 That is why a good rain always seems to help everything look better.

 Can you prune plants in this hot weather?
-It depends on the plant, but generally you don’t want to do heavy pruning this time of year.
+It depends on the plant and location, but generally you don’t want to do heavy pruning this time of year.
 The lower leaves that are exposed are not acclimated to that hot sun!
-As a general rule, plants that flower before June 1 should be pruned after they bloom while those that flower after June 1 are considered summer-flowering and can be pruned just prior to spring growth.
-One exception to this rule is the oakleaf hydrangea, a summer-flowering shrub that forms flower buds the previous season.
-Late-flowering azalea cultivars that bloom during June or even July are another exception.
-Prune both the oakleaf hydrangea and the azalea cultivars after they bloom.
 For further information on suggested pruning times for selected flowering trees and shrubs, refer to the fact sheet, HGIC 1053, Pruning Shrubs.

 For Our Four-Legged Friends

 Keep your dollars in your community.
-We have numerous businesses that are committed to preserving the beauty and economic well-being of the North Main Community and the greater Greenville area.
+The following companies are committed to preserving the beauty and economic well-being of the North Main Community and the greater Greenville area.
 Please thank them and give them your business when you can.
+Hover your mouse over each company name to read a brief description or click to go to their website:

 Gardening and Plants